UbiqueInnovation/jsonlogic-compiler/README.md

 ### Time-Comparison

-When using comparison of time events the following operators _must_ be used to comply to `CertLogic`:
+When using comparison of time events the following operators _must_ be used to comply with `CertLogic`:

 - is before
 - is not before